 - Get in contact with the previous owner of the vehicle.

-The ramifications of having a stolen car worsen the situations as you have to return to its original owner if you somehow came to know about it.
+The ramifications of having a stolen car worsen the situation as you have to return to its original owner if you somehow came to know about it.
 Or else, the police can seize your vehicle at any time, and there are only the least chances of claiming back from the insurance company.
 So, avoid financial loss by inspecting the vehicle before.
-Here, how to determine the car is stolen?